-The British Endodontic Society states that if carried out to a good standard, the success rate of root canal procedures is up to 90%, but the DDU receives a significant number of endodontic claims and complaints each year.
+The British Endodontic Society states that if carried out to a good standard, the success rate of root canal procedures is up to 90%.
+But the DDU nevertheless receives a significant number of endodontic claims and complaints each year.

-In the ten-year period up to 2020, there were 1,164 claims involving root canal treatment, as a primary element of the claim and root canal treatment featured in 1,715 files notified in this period by DDU members.
-A great many of these claims relate to avoidable adverse incidents such as inhaled or ingested endodontic instruments, or hypochlorite extrusion injuries.
+In the 10-year period up to 2020, there were 1,164 claims involving root canal treatment, as a primary element of the claim and root canal treatment featured in 1,715 files notified in this period by DDU members.
+Lots of these claims related to avoidable adverse incidents, such as inhaled or ingested endodontic instruments or hypochlorite extrusion injuries.

 - Dentists should know their limitations and be prepared to refer patients to a specialist, if this is in the patient's best interests.